matteomalucchi/HiggsToFourLeptons-8tev/README.md

 >       python ml_histo.py

-2D histograms of Higgs_mass vs DNN Discriminant are created, one for the combination of all the simulated background, one for all the simulated signal and one for each possible final state of the data.
+2D histograms of Mass 4 leptons vs DNN Discriminant are created, one for the combination of all the simulated background, one for all the simulated signal and one for each possible final state of the data.